MuhammadAdnan1998/Password_Generator_Using_Python/README.md

-Here’s a professional **README.md** file for your password generator project:

----

 # **Password Generator**

 A simple and interactive password generator built using **Streamlit**.
 Users can customize the password length and choose to include digits and special characters.
 Generates secure passwords instantly with a user-friendly interface.